jodobear/pdf-stamper/README.md

 ## Installation

 Download the repository as a zip file and extract the files or clone the repo.
-You can delete any file if not required, but you are required to keep the LICENSE.txt file.
+You can delete any file except the LICENSE.txt file while you use the software.

 ### Windows